codybrom/blankie/CONTRIBUTING.md

    * Document any breaking changes thoroughly in pull requests
    * Consider phased rollouts for major changes

+## Translation Contributions

+Blankie aims to be accessible to users around the world, which means we need help translating the app into different languages.
+You don't need to be a programmer to contribute translations!

+### Getting Started with Translations

+1. **Check Current Status**: Visit our [translations page](https://blankie.rest/i18n) to see which languages already have translations and their status.

+2. **Get the Template**: Download a English template or current translation in JSON or CSV format from the [translations page](https://blankie.rest/i18n) with all the strings that need translation.

+3. **Edit the Template**: Using any text editor, translate the English strings to your target language.
+Keep the  structure intact - only modify the "target" content within the strings.

+4. **Submit Your Translation**: There are two ways to submit translations:
+   * **GitHub Issue**: Create a [translation contribution issue](https://github.com/codybrom/blankie/issues/new?assignees=&labels=translation-contribution&projects=&template=translation_contribution.yml&title=%5BTranslation%5D%3A+) and attach your JSON file
+   * **Pull Request**: If you're familiar with Git, you can fork the repository, add your translation file to the `/docs/public/i18n/` directory, and submit a pull request

+### Translation Guidelines

+* **Respect Context**: The `comment` field provides context about where each string appears in the app.
+Use this to guide your translation choices.
+* **Consistency**: Maintain consistent terminology throughout the translation.
+* **Special Characters**: Pay attention to formatting placeholders like `%@` (which represent variable content) and preserve them in your translation.
+* **Testing**: If you have the ability to, you might also test your translations by building the app locally to see how they appear in context.

+### Translation Review Process

+Once submitted, your translations will go through this process:

+1. Initial review by the maintainers
+2. For languages we can't verify internally, we may reach out to other community members who speak that language
+3. After review, translations will be marked as either "translated" or "needs review"
+4. Approved translations will be included in a future Blankie release

+### How to Submit Translations

+You can submit translations in two ways:

+1. **GitHub Issue**: Create a [translation contribution issue](https://github.com/codybrom/blankie/issues/new?assignees=&labels=translation-contribution&projects=&template=translation_contribution.yml&title=%5BTranslation%5D%3A+) and attach your updated JSON or CSV file
+2. **Email**: Send your translation files to i18n@blankie.rest

+For general translation feedback or to report issues with existing translations, also use the above methods.

+If you have any questions at all about translations or need clarification on specific strings, please don't hesitate to reach out.
+We're here to help!

 ## Credit and Attribution

 It is important to give credit where credit is due.
 Contributors to Blankie may be credited on the [Credits](https://blankie.rest/credits) page of the Blankie website and on the app's About screen.
 If you would prefer not to be credited, please let us know in your pull request.